-Conditionality means work-related things an eligible adult will have to do in order to get full entitlement to Universal Credit.
-Each eligible adult will fall into one of six conditionality regimes based on their capability and circumstances.
+Conditionality means work-related activities a claimant will have to do in order to get full entitlement to Universal Credit.
+Each person will be assigned one of six conditionality regimes based on their assessed capability and circumstances.

-The six levels of conditionality under Universal Credit are shown below.
+The six conditionality groups under Universal Credit are shown below.
 Different members of a household can be subject to the same or different requirements.
-As circumstances change claimants will also transition between different levels of conditionality.
+As circumstances change claimants will also transition between conditionality regimes.

 Conditionality regime for claimants can take the following values:

 |Searching for work||Not working, or with very low earnings.
 Claimant is required to take action to secure work - or more / better paid work.
 The Work Coach supports them to plan their work search and preparation activity.|

 |Working - with requirements||In work but could earn more, or not working but has a partner with low earnings|